 Summer is the time of year Australia was made for.
 The outdoors beckon, basked in bright, warm light, tempered by refreshing coastal breezes and glistening beaches.
-There’s an ice-cream in every hand and a thong on every foot.
+There’s ice cream in every hand and a thong on every foot.
 However, with the spike in temperature also comes a notable increase in cyclonic and electrical storm activity which can, and often does, wreak havoc upon our streets, homes and places of business.

 Though most media outlets treat hail damage and falling trees as the headline act of storm season, businesses are far more frequently affected by water damage (in the form of rain or flood) to items such as:

-Here are some tips on how you can prepare your business for storm season…
+Here are some tips on how you can prepare your business for storm season

 It sounds obvious and it only takes a few minutes, but if you’ve let the expiration date slide you could be in for an expensive surprise.